ray-project/ray/doc/source/serve/getting_started.md

 it to serve requests.
 You can scale and configure each of your deployments independently using parameters in the `@serve.deployment` decorator.

 Deployments receive Starlette HTTP `request` objects [^f1].
 If your deployment stores a Python function, the function is called on this `request` object.
-If you deployment stores a class, the class's `__call__` method is called on this `request` object.
+If your deployment stores a class, the class's `__call__` method is called on this `request` object.
 The return value is sent back in the HTTP response body.

 This is why `Translator` needs a new `__call__` method.
 The method processes the incoming HTTP request by reading its JSON data and forwarding it to the `translate` method.
 The translated text is returned and sent back through the HTTP response.
 You can also use Ray Serve's FastAPI integration to avoid working with raw HTTP requests.
 Check out {ref}`serve-fastapi-http` for more info about FastAPI with Serve.